Aptivi/NitrocidKS/README.md

 6. Press Clone, and git will download 200+ MB of data (because of archive branch), then Rider will open up.
 Don't worry if the progress bar stops moving.
 It's based on the amount of objects, not the size, because Rider and/or Git still hasn't implemented progress bar by repo size yet.

-7. You will get some errors about the inability to resolve My.Computer.
+7. You will get some errors about the inability to resolve `My.Computer`.
 Ignore these, as they won't interrupt the compilation.

 8. Click on the hammer button to build, or the Run button.
 When the Edit configuration screen appears, tick the checkbox named "Use External Console".